andreas-jonsson/odin-libgc/README.md

 # odin-libgc
-Garbage collection for the Odin language
+This is a simple library wrapper for libgc, providing garbage collection to the Odin programming language.